Declaration of Heirs

 5. Government, in the absence of heirs.

-⚠️ Puerto Rico certificates must be in the current official format, issued since July 2010.
-We at Abogado Notario Online manage them as part of the process.
-If you do not have them, do not stop.
+⚠️ Important: Certificates from Puerto Rico must be in the current official format, issued since July 2010.
+At Abogado Notario Online, we handle this as part of the process.
+If you don’t have them, don’t worry.

 ⏱ Processing time